rfussell17/chat-app/README.md

 ## Chat App (WIP)

-Keep track of where your hard earned money goes with this expense tracker app.
+Keep in touch with your friends and family with this chat app.
+This is a work in progress.
+Full summary, src code and link to working app coming soon.

  <img src="images/frontend2.png"   title="HTML5 Powered"> <img src="images/react3.png">